timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

   on the hypertable, and these operations (and configurations) are pushed down to both existing and new chunks.

 - **Easy Data Retention**.
-In many time-series applications, whether based on cost, storage, compliance, or other reasons, users often only want to retain data only for a certain amount of time.
+In many time-series applications users often only want to retain raw data only for a certain amount of time, usually because of cost, storage, compliance, or other reasons.
 With TimescaleDB, users can quickly delete chunks based on their time ranges (e.g., all chunks whose data has timestamps more than 6 months old).
-Even easier, useres can create a data retention policy within TimescaleDB to make this automatic, which employs its internal job-scheduling framework.
+Even easier, users can create a data retention policy within TimescaleDB to make this automatic, which employs its internal job-scheduling framework.
 Chunk-based deletion is fast -- it's simply deleting a file from disk -- as opposed to deleting individual rows, which